-Special background and personality traits that convey a bonus to their character (like Ambidextrous, Comes from Money, or Undiluted Machismo).
+Special background and personality traits that convey a bonus to their character (like Ambidexterity, Independently Wealthy, or Always persentable).
 Unlike the above stats, Advantages can only be purchased with Finishing Points -once the player completes their character, they cannot buy any further Advantages.